sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 It's definitely an implementation detail we should not care about nor rely on, because it can change anytime soon in the newer versions, but it's also very interesting to know it's there, what does it contains, how it is used, to understand the Kafka consuming model and its constraints.

 We'll start by looking at higher-level commands to check the offsets, then we'll go deeper with the `__consumer_offsets` topic and the Offset Manager/Group Coordinator logic.

-We'll finish by a Kafka Streams processor to convert this topic to a JSON-readable topic to finally be consumed by a timeseries database, for monitoring and alerting purpose.
+We'll finish by a Kafka Streams processor to convert this topic to a JSON-readable topic to finally be consumed by a timeseries database (Druid), for monitoring and alerting purpose.

 ---
 Summary {.summary}